-Dockside power allows the use of AC equipment on board the boat.
-This equipment includes any permanently installed appliances such as a microwave, water heater, or it may be a household item plugged into a receptacle.
-The dockside power is utilized by connecting the heavy-duty cable supplied with the boat to an appropriate external power source.
-This cable provides power to the boat's AC inlet that is wired to the AC panel.
-The AC panel allows distribution to the various appliances and outlets.
-See "AC Inlet And Receptacle Wiring Schematic And Warning Label" on page 8-12 for a layout diagram.
+The dockside power feature allows the use of AC equipment on board the boat.
+This equipment includes any permanently installed appliances such as a battery charger or a household item plugged into a receptacle.
+The dockside power is utilized by connecting the heavy duty cable supplied with the boat to an appropriate external power source.
+This cable provides power to the boat's AC inlet which is wired to the AC panel.
+The AC panel allows for distribution to the various appliances and outlets.
+See the "Dockside Power" on page 8-18 for more information on component location and wiring specifics.